Where to find great Kanom Jeen in Phuket?

 Kanom Jeen is really in the heart of Thai breakfast and consists of cold rice noodles with a sauce of your choice, often curry-based.
 Unfortunately, the first time I tried, I completely missed the point.
 I found it too soft and not so great; I wondered what I was missing and never gave it another look.

-A few years ago, I happened to go there again to give it another chance, probably because Faa loves it so much.
-And with her advice, I picked another sauce, a beef curry called Kang Nua, and found the secret of a great Kanom Jeen plate: add the many veggies displayed on the table in front of you!
+A few years ago, I happened to go there again to give it another chance.
+I picked another sauce, a beef curry called Kang Nua, and found the secret of a great Kanom Jeen plate: add the many veggies displayed on the table in front of you!
 These, of course, have to be here for a good reason!
 So I experimented with a few to start from and found my perfect mixโฆ now Iโm an addict too, and I would rarely say no to the idea of breakfast at Pa Mai Restaurant.

 My favourite mix is grated radish, lightly boiled and chopped morning glory, some boiled soybeans, but best of all: finely sliced banana flowers!
 All these fresh ingredients give a gently crunchy consistency that was missing in my first experience.